logzio/logz-docs/_source/_includes/p8s-shipping/k8s-troubleshooting.md

 ## Problem: Incorrect listener and/or token

-You may be using incorrect listener and/or token.
+You may be using an incorrect listener and/or token.

 You will need to look in the logs of a pod whose name contains `otel-collector`.